Gurpartap/statemachine-go/Readme.md

 - [Transition Guards](#transition-guards-conditions)
 - [Transition Callbacks](#transition-callbacks)

-Each of these components are covered below, along with their example usage code.
+These, and some additional components are covered below, along with their example usage code.

 Adding a state machine is as simple as embedding statemachine.Machine in your struct, defining states and events, along with their transitions.